assafna/bright-cluster-manager-vm/README.md

         - Restart the Docker daemon to complete the installation after setting the default runtime by running: `systemctl restart docker`.
 1. Make sure `/home` directory is mounted by running `cat /etc/fstab | grep "master:/home"`.
 1. Login to the head node.
-1. Grab the node image to your default image by running:
+1. Grab the node image to your relevant image by running:

     ```bash
     cmsh